 - Keep bear spray with you, and keep it quickly available.
 Buy a canister of bear spray to keep on your person (hang from your belt), and keep another canister at your campsite.
 Practice pulling the canister from your belt, and practice spraying it.
 Buy an extra canister so that you have one to practice with.

 - Bring a gun, any gun, keep it loaded, and be ready to use it.
 Shooting a grizzly bear generally won’t stop it, unless you’re skilled enough to shoot it in the head.
-However, wounding a bear will often buy you time to get away.

 - Be prepared to keep trash stored inside your RV or vehicle.
 Make sure you have plenty of trash bags.
 Be prepared to minimize trash accumulation (see our article on this subject).